morphx666/ESheet/README.md

 To enter formula mode press `[=]`.
 While in formula mode you have all the features of Edit mode plus the ability to select cells using `[CTRL]+[ArrowKeys]`.
 Once a cell is selected, press `[CTRL]+[ENTER]` to append it to the formula.
 Press `[ENTER]` when done.

+### Typing Strings
+Strings are denoted by a sequence of characters enclosed in double quotes `"` and are treated as formulas that return a string.

 ### Supported functions
-Function arguments support direct numeric entires and references to a cell.
+Function arguments support direct numeric entries and references to a cell.
 Some functions, such as `SUM`, support cell ranges.
 Cell ranges are defined using the double dot operator `..` such that `A1..A5` represents all cells from `A1` to `A5`.

 - **IIF**: The ternary operator evaluates a condition and returns the appropriate result.
+The *true* and *false* arguments can be numbers, strings or cell references.
   *IIF(condition, result when true, result when false)*
   Example: `IIF(A1 > 75, 1, 0)`